 From a young age I’ve always been surrounded by makers.
 On my mother’s side, my Nana was an artist and my Pop was an engineer.
 On my father’s side, my Grandfather was a leather goods maker.
 He used to design and make bags for Western Australian miners back in the 1960’s.
 This trade was passed down to my father, who is now passing it down to me.
 Which I’m immensely proud of.
-When I’m back in my hometown for a few weeks of the year, I dedicate a good amount of time to making a new bag.

 For me, getting on the tools and crafting a physical object is a great outlet.
 Its nice to get away from the screens and technology that I’m surrounded with everyday as a UX Designer.
 To make a bag I follow the same process that can apply to any medium of design.
 These are the stages I work through.

 While having something that is aesthetically beautiful is important, it’s imperative that you design with functionality first in mind.
 What is the core problem that you’re trying to solve?
 What is the missing gap that this bag will fill?
 Questions you need to ask yourself might be, what context will I be using this bag in?
 What items will need to fit into it?
 Where will I be taking it?

 I always feel a bit awkward carrying around a backpack around in fancy bars after work.
 So I needed a bag that had the same functionality as my backpack, but stylish enough that I could take it out.
 For along time I had my eyes on a $4,000 Celine Bag.
 It was visually perfect, but it wouldn’t have fit my laptop or sport gear, nor did it have a longer strap.
 So buying it would have been pointless.

 I decided to re-create it myself with a few tweaks to suit my needs.
 The size was designed to perfectly fit my belongings and a short clip on strap was added so that I could swing it onto my back like my backpack.

 Case 2: The night bag